ibrahemmdev/Todolist/README.md

-Here’s the updated README with your `.env` structure:

----

 # To-Do List API

 This project is a **To-Do List API** built using **Node.js** and **Express.js**.
 It provides user authentication (login and registration) and supports full CRUD operations for managing tasks.